 Communication and Information Poverty arises from structural deficits that prevent people from fully participating in decision-making processes about issues that affect their lives.
 Key manifestations of this form of poverty are:

 To achieve the Sustainable Development Goals, Communication and Information Poverty must be addressed.
-In 2016/2017, WACC developed a position paper on the Sustainable Development Goals.
+In 2016/2017, WACC developed a position paper on the Sustainable Development Goals entitled "Addressing Communication and Information Poverty in the Context of the SDGs".
 The document can be viewed here.

 WACC’s partners and members at the local and national levels are tackling root problems and advancing viable solutions that are at the heart of the Sustainable Development Goals.